Dhruv-Verma/Activity-Recognition/README.md

 # Activity-Recognition

-This repo contains model pipelines for activity recognition using IMU sensors and microphones.
+This repository contains model pipelines for activity recognition using IMU sensors and microphones.